joergboe/testframework/doc/manpage.md

 If there is no property TTPR_additionalTime, the vaue 45 is used.

+## Reserved Varable Name Ranges
+Variables used for the framework have special prefixes.

+- TTTT_ : Varaible names starting with TTTT_ are reserved for testframework usage.
+These variables are not exported.
+Do not use those names in test case/suite script usercode.
+- TTXX_ : Global variables for internal usage.
+Do not use those names in test case/suite script usercode.
+(No automatic export)
+- TT_   : Global r/w variable
+- TTRO_ : Global r/o variable
+- TTPR_ : Global property (empty value defines this property)
+- TTPRN_: Global property (empty value may be overwritten)

 ## Test Framework Variables and Properties
 Variables with the prefix TT_, TTRO_, TTPR_ or TTPRN_ are treated as global definitions and they are exported from Test Collection to Test Suite and from Test Suite to Test Case.